pythseq/tantan/README.txt

     tantan ntseqs.fa > masked.fa

   This will put the masked sequences in a new file called "masked.fa".
+  (tantan also works on FASTQ-format, though it does not use the quality data.)

 * To mask proteins, you need to use the "-p" option: